 Florida TLSAE: If you’re under 18, you can take the knowledge test online with Aceable.
 You must finish and submit the test within the 1-hour time limit.

-Ohio Drivers Ed: You will not be allowed to take more than four hours of instruction per day.
-Please finish the course within 6 months of starting it.
+Ohio Drivers Ed: Complete the course within 6 months of starting it.

 Illinois Adult Drivers Ed: Take as few or as many breaks as you want, but finish this 6-hour course within 30 days.